fbjorn/leetcode-runner/README.md

 # Limitations

-- This tool uses Leetcode's GraphQL API under the hood, I'm not sure how long will it be available for public usage
+- This tool uses Leetcode's GraphQL API under the hood, I'm not sure how long it will be available for public usage
 - This tool can download only public problems.
-Subscription-based requires authentication that is currently not implemented
+Subscription-based require authentication that is currently not implemented

 ---